-Code Evaluations
+Code Evals

-Run python code as background tasks against your span data
+Run Python code as background tasks against your span data

-Once Code Evaluator is selected, the evaluator can be created in just 3 steps:
+To create a code evaluator, choose Code Evaluator when creating a new Evaluation Task.
+Now, the evaluator can be created in just 3 steps:

-Managed Code Evaluators
+Arize Managed Code Evals

 Arize manages a set of off-the-shelf code evaluators on your behalf.
 Simply select the evaluator name from a drop-down and the evaluator code will be provided.
 Users can customize the evaluators by specifying the arguments that should be passed in as parameters.
 Currently, we support all of the evaluators below and new evaluators can be added upon request.